 The Forms of Apostasy

-To fully identify and combat apostasy, it is important that Christians understand its various forms and the traits that characterize its doctrines and teachers.
-As to the forms of apostasy, there are two main types: (1) a falling away from key and true doctrines of the Bible into heretical teachings that proclaim to be “the real” Christian doctrine, and (2) a complete renunciation of the Christian faith, which results in a full abandonment of Christ.
+To fully identify and combat apostasy, Christians should understand its various forms and the traits that characterize its doctrines and teachers.
+As to the forms of apostasy, there are two main types: (1) a falling away from key and true doctrines of the Bible into heretical teachings that claim to be “the real” Christian doctrine, and (2) a complete renunciation of the Christian faith, which results in a full abandonment of Christ.

 Arius represents the first form of apostasy—a denial of key Christian truths (such as the divinity of Christ) that begins a downhill slide into a full departure from the faith, which is the second form of apostasy.
-It is important to understand that the second form almost always begins with the first.
+The second form almost always begins with the first.
 A heretical belief becomes a heretical teaching that splinters and grows until it pollutes all aspects of a person’s faith, and then the end goal of Satan is accomplished, which is a complete falling away from Christianity.

-A recent example of this process is a 2010 study done by prominent atheist Daniel Dennett and Linda LaScola called “Preachers Who Are Not Believers.”
-Dennett and LaScola’s work chronicles five different preachers who over time were presented with and accepted heretical teachings about Christianity and now have completely fallen away from the faith and are either pantheists or clandestine atheists.
+A 2010 study by Daniel Dennett and Linda LaScola called “Preachers Who Are Not Believers.”
+Dennett and LaScola’s work chronicles five different preachers who over time were presented with and accepted heretical teachings about Christianity and now have completely fallen away from the faith.
+These pastors are either pantheists or clandestine atheists.
 One of the most disturbing truths highlighted in the study is that these preachers maintain their position as pastors of Christian churches with their congregations being unaware of their leader’s true spiritual state.

 The Characteristics of Apostasy and Apostates

-Jude was the half-brother of Jesus and a leader in the early church.
-In his New Testament letter, he outlines how to recognize apostasy and strongly urges those in the body of Christ to contend earnestly for the faith (vs. 3).
-The Greek word translated “contend earnestly” is a compound verb from which we get the word “agonize.”
+Jude was the half brother of Jesus and a leader in the early church.
+In his New Testament letter, he outlines how to recognize apostasy and strongly urges those in the body of Christ to contend earnestly for the faith (Jude 1:3).
+The Greek word translated “contend earnestly” is a compound verb from which we get the word agonize.
 It is in the present infinitive form, which means that the struggle will be continuous.
-In other words, Jude is telling us that there will be a constant fight against false teaching and that Christians should take it so seriously that we “agonize” over the fight in which we are engaged.
+In other words, Jude says that there will be a constant fight against false teaching and that Christians should take it so seriously that we “agonize” over the fight in which we are engaged.
 Moreover, Jude makes it clear that every Christian is called to this fight, not just church leaders, so it is critical that all believers sharpen their discernment skills so that they can recognize and prevent apostasy in their midst.

-After urging his readers to contend earnestly for the faith, Jude highlights the reason: “For certain persons have crept in unnoticed, those who were long beforehand marked out for this condemnation, ungodly persons who turn the grace of our God into licentiousness and deny our only Master and Lord, Jesus Christ” (vs. 4).
-In this one verse, Jude provides Christians with three traits of apostasy and apostate teachers.
+After urging his readers to contend earnestly for the faith, Jude highlights the reason: “For certain persons have crept in unnoticed, those who were long beforehand marked out for this condemnation, ungodly persons who turn the grace of our God into licentiousness and deny our only Master and Lord, Jesus Christ” (Jude 1:4).
+In this one verse, Jude provides Christians with three traits of apostasy and apostate teachers:

 First, Jude says that apostasy can be subtle.
-Jude uses the word “crept” (found in no other book of the Bible) to describe the apostate’s entry into the church.
-In extra-biblical Greek, the term describes the cunning craftiness of a lawyer who, through clever argumentation, infiltrates the minds of courtroom officials and corrupts their thinking.
-The word literally means “slip in sideways; come in stealthily; sneak in; hard to detect.”
+Apostates have “crept” into the church.
+In extra-biblical Greek, the term Jude uses describes the cunning craftiness of a lawyer who, through clever argumentation, infiltrates the minds of courtroom officials and corrupts their thinking.
+The word literally means “slip in sideways; come in stealthily; sneak in.”
 In other words, Jude says it is rare that apostasy begins in an overt and easily detectable manner.
-Instead, it looks a lot like Arius’ preaching in which, in a nonchalant manner, only a single letter differentiates his doctrine from the real teaching of the Christian faith.
+Instead, it looks a lot like Arius’s doctrine—only a single letter, the iota, differentiates the false teaching from the true.

-Second, Jude describes the apostates as “ungodly” and as those who use God’s grace as a license to commit unrighteous acts.
-Beginning with “ungodly,” Jude describes eighteen unflattering traits of apostates so his readers can more easily identify them.
-Jude says the apostates are ungodly (vs. 4), morally perverted (vs. 4), denying Christ (vs. 4), ones who defile the flesh (vs. 8), rebellious (vs. 8), people who revile angels (vs. 8), who are ignorant about God (vs. 8), those who proclaim false visions (vs. 10), self-destructive (vs. 10), grumblers (vs. 16), fault finders (vs. 16), self-satisfying (vs. 16), people who use arrogant words and false flattery (vs. 16), mockers of God (vs. 18), those who cause divisions (vs. 19), worldly minded (vs. 19), and finally (and not surprisingly), devoid of the Spirit/unsaved (vs. 19).
+Second, Jude describes apostates as “ungodly” and as those who use God’s grace as a license to commit unrighteous acts.
+Beginning with “ungodly,” Jude describes eighteen unflattering traits of apostates: they are ungodly (Jude 1:4), morally perverted (verse 4), denying Christ (verse 4), ones who defile the flesh (verse 8), rebellious (verse 8), people who revile angels (verse 8), who are ignorant about God (verse 8), those who proclaim false visions (verse 10), self-destructive (verse 10), grumblers (verse 16), faultfinders (verse 16), self-satisfying (verse 16), people who use arrogant words and false flattery (verse 16), mockers of God (verse 18), those who cause divisions (verse 19), worldly minded (verse 19), and finally (and not surprisingly), devoid of the Spirit/unsaved (verse 19).

 Third, Jude says apostates “deny our only Master and Lord, Jesus Christ.”
 How do apostates do this?
 Paul tells us in his letter to Titus, “To the pure, all things are pure; but to those who are defiled and unbelieving, nothing is pure, but both their mind and their conscience are defiled.
-They profess to know God, but by their deeds they deny Him, being detestable and disobedient and worthless for any good deed” (Titus 1:15–16, emphasis added).
+They profess to know God, but by their deeds they deny Him, being detestable and disobedient and worthless for any good deed” (Titus 1:15–16).
 Through their unrighteous behavior, the apostates show their true selves.
-Unlike an apostate, a true believer is someone who has been delivered from sin to righteousness in Christ.
-With Paul, they ask the apostates who promote licentious behavior, “What shall we say then?
-Are we to continue in sin so that grace may increase?
-May it never be!
-How shall we who died to sin still live in it?”
-(Romans 6:1–2)
+Unlike an apostate, a true believer is someone who has been delivered from sin to righteousness in Christ and who refuses to continue in sin (Romans 6:1–2).